-We spent an afternoon with Sony’s new premium pair of cans and liked what we heard.
+How do they compare to what's out there?
 Audio from games, movies and music comes through crystal clear – which was almost a given considering the Platinum’s $159/£129/AU$259 price tag – but we were shocked just how well it worked compared to the third-party peripherals we were used to using.

 The Platinum Wireless is an interesting mix of plastic, metal and rubber.
 The top band consists of two metal bars that offer a lot of rigidity and hold the headset firmly in place.
 Beneath the top band is a rubber strap that cradles the top of the noggin, and then all the rest is plastic.
 The headphones fold up neatly, perfect if you need to take them with you, and are a medium weight – not too heavy, but not so light that they feel breakable, either.
 If you’re looking for an exact number, the Platinum Headset weighs 318.2g.